prateekrastogi23/Power-BI---Hospital-Analysis-Dashboard/README.md

 5. Features-

---a.
+-- a.
 Business Problem: Hospitals often struggle with managing diverse operational data scattered across departments—leading to inefficiencies in decision-making, reporting delays, lack   of personalized insights, and data privacy issues.
 Key stakeholders (e.g., doctors, patients, finance staff) need tailored access, yet traditional systems offer one-size-fits-all reports.

-b.
+-- b.
 Goal of the Dashboard:
 - To build a secure, role-specific, interactive dashboard that:
 - Gives doctors access to only their patients and performance metrics.
 - Lets patients view only their data.
 - Provides the finance team with full visibility into billing, charges, and inventory.
 - Equips hospital management with a unified view of KPIs, resource allocation, and performance trends.

-c.
+-- c.
 Walkthrough of Key Visuals:
 - Overview Dashboard
 KPIs like: Total Patients, Doctors, Appointments, Revenue.
 Cards, gauges, and bar charts showing hospital-wide stats.